-Organisations are collections of people comprising different social groups (e.g., in universities there are students, lecturers, administrators, librarians, etc.).
+Organisations are collections of people comprising different social groups (e.g. in universities there are students, lecturers, administrators, librarians, etc.).
 In order to be successful, it is important that these groups contain the right sorts of people, who compete or cooperate with one another appropriately, and make effective decisions.
 This course looks at the ways that social psychology has been applied to understanding human behaviour in organisations.
 The course also deals with the discipline of organisational psychology.
-Issues that are covered may include intergroup relations in the workplace, communication, leadership and power, and organisational change.
+Issues that are covered include intergroup relations in the workplace, communication, leadership and power, and organisational change.

 Forms part of the Australian Psychology Accreditation Council's accredited sequence.

-3. Develop the academic ability to critically evaluate theory and evidence in social and organisational psychology.
+4. Critically evaluate theory and evidence in social and organisational psychology.

-- applying social psychology to real-life problems,
+- applying social psychology to real-life problems

-- intergroup conflict in the workplace, and
+- intergroup conflict in the workplace

-- stereotyping in the workplace.
+- stereotyping in the workplace

-- an analysis of perceptions and attributions,
+- an analysis of perceptions and attributions

-- team dynamics,
+- team dynamics